alex-kampa/pub/varia/rust/foxholes/README.md

 # 5 Foxholes

 Playing with Rust.
-The current output is:
+The current output is given below.

+With 5 holes, there are 4 strategies of length 6 that guarantee a win, with the average number of steps being 71/20 = 3.55.

+We also find winning strategies of length 7 with a lower average number of steps: 2.9625.

+It remains to be verified if there are strategies with average number of steps strictly less than 2.9625 (for any number of steps).

 ```
 --- brute force ---